boost your organic social media content

 You want your followers to engage, so when they do, return the favor.

-The beauty of this extends beyond social media reach, but to your reputation as well.
+The beauty of this extends beyond your social media marketing reach, but to your reputation as well.

 Brands who reply to comments are seen to care about their costumers genuinely.